FatemeSlm/nike-ecommerce/README.md

 # nike_ecommerce

-A new Flutter project with clean architecture and bloc pattern.
+A new Flutter project with a clean repository and bloc pattern.

 ## Getting Started